Finding the Best Exercise To Fight Obesity with Autism

 The general population likely exercises for reasons related to overall health, weight management, or to “clear the mind” of daily stressors, but many of us don’t look beyond our own rationale to the additional benefits of exercise for people with autism.

-Exercise promotes the natural release of endorphins that assist with parasympathetic nervous system functions such as self-regulation and sleep management, both problem areas of people with autism spectrum disorder.
+Exercise promotes the natural release of endorphins that assist with parasympathetic nervous system functions such as self-regulation and sleep management, both problem areas of people with an autism spectrum disorder.
 Much like a sensory diet is designed to target parasympathetic functions, exercise brings about similar physiological responses.
-Changes in heart rate, breathing, and blood pressure are noted following just 30 minutes of aerobic exercise.
+Changes in heart rate, breathing, and blood pressure is noted following just 30 minutes of aerobic exercise.

 In a meta-analysis of research on the benefits of exercise, Sowa et. al., found that physical exercise improved the motor skills and social skills of children and adults with autism6.
 Another systematic review of research on the topic found that decreases in stereotypy, aggression, off-task behavior, and elopement were reported, while increases in on-task behavior, appropriate motor behavior, and academic responses increased following physical exercise7.